 Due to the nature of this curriculum and the access to drugs, all students will have to declare themselves “drug free” and be subject to a criminal background check.
 Any student who is unable, for any reason, to complete the practice parts of this curriculum will not be able to continue in the program.
 Drug testing will be done prior to clinical practice.
 Graduates may choose to take a national certification examination at the successful conclusion of the program.

-Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.
 Twenty-four (24) credits must be completed at Southwestern before the AAS Medical Assistant degree is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Students are required to take the following courses prior to the program courses, depending on students' college placement information.
 See advisor for details:

 |MTH20||Basic Mathematics (or placement in higher math course)||4|